Topological invariant for holographic Weyl-Nodal line coexisting semimetal: Discussion and Outlook

 There are three topological invariants (Weyl charge/$\zeta_1$ invariant/$\zeta_2$ invariant) in the Weyl-nodal line coexisting semimetal.
 A nonzero Weyl charge indicates that the Weyl node is topological protected.
 A non zero $\zeta_1$ invariant indicates that the nodal line is topological protected, while a nonzero $\zeta_2$ invariant denotes that after the nodal line shrinks to a point it will be re-expanded when tuning the order parameter monotonically.
 In previous work we have calculated the Weyl charge for the strongly coupled holographic Weyl semimetal, and the $\zeta_1$ invariant in the holographic nodal line semimetal, both in the topologically nontrivial phases.

 In this work, we have systematically computed the topological invariants for the Weyl-nodal line coexisting semimetal, especially we investigate the higher order topological invariant $\zeta_2$ in holographic nodal line semimetal.
+The relationship between the values of the topological invariant and the corresponding phases is summarized in Table \ref{tab:phase_classification}.

 We also carefully study the effective band structures and topological invariants in the critical phases in holographic semimetals, including the holographic Weyl, nodal line and coexisting semimetals.
 These results reveal the following important and unique features for strongly coupled topological semimetals using the tools of AdS/CFT correspondence.
 First, a band crossing ordering interchange phenomenon has been observed in holographic nodal line and coexist systems, in parallel to the behavior previously found in the holographic Weyl semimetal.
 Second, multiple Fermi surfaces exist at the critical phases for all holographic semimetal states, where two Weyl nodes or two nodal rings merge to form one critical nodal point or ring at the critical phase, further confirmed by the calculation of topological invariants in each case.
 Finally, strikingly different band structures between the critical phases of the holographic Weyl and nodal line semimetals have been found, which could be attributed to their distinct IR equations for bulk probe fermions.

 Several open questions are in order.
 First it should be noted that the type of coexisting topological semimetals in the present work is obtained by introducing an eight-component spinor in the weakly coupled field theoretic model \eqref{PureWeylLagrangian}.
 Thus in the corresponding holographic model \eqref{CoexistHolographicModel}, it is necessary to utilize two sets of scalar fields and two eight-component spinors.
 However, the coexisting topological semimetal and a more complicated phase diagram can also be realized by employing only one four-component spinor in the weakly coupled effective field theory, which leads to more novel critical phases such as a triple degenerate nodal point and a critical state with three nodes\cite{TopologicalPhaseTransitionJi:2023rua}.
 These novel critical phases are considered to be of vital importance in the ``material universe"\cite{PhysRevB.94.165201} and therefore merit detailed study of their properties in the strong coupling regime.
 Moreover, the corresponding geometries that correspond to these states in the holographic model would also serve as a valuable addition to the holographic dictionary.
 We hope to report our work in this direction in the future.